holuspokus/homebridge-pioneer-avr-2025/README.md

 > - **Disadvantages:**
 >   - A longer keepalive duration may prevent the receiver from entering sleep mode, leading to increased power consumption.

+> **telnetSwitch:**
+> Enables control of the Telnet connection to the receiver via a HomeKit switch.
+This is a global setting that applies to all receivers.
+> The switch will only function 60 seconds after a user interaction with both the plugin and the receiver, and only when the receiver is turned off.
+It is especially useful for HomeKit automation (e.g., in combination with geofencing or time-based control), since establishing a connection with the receiver takes approximately 10-20 seconds when the plugin is not already connected.
+> The connection remains active for as long as the sendKeepAliveTimeoutMinutes is set or when the receiver is turned on.

 > **name:**
 > In the example below, "name" under "devices" refers to the name as it appears in HomeKit.